vindarel/cl-str/README.md

     (ql:quickload :str)

+Check its version:

+    (str:version)

+To get a newer version, you need to update the Quicklisp dist (think of QL as Debian's apt rather than pip/npm/etc):

+    (ql:update-dist "quicklisp")

-beware, this is a young and unstable library.
+beware, this is a young and unstable library. (update v0.7) The functions implementation may change, but we shouldn't change the api.

 (don't have a full Common Lisp development environment yet ?
 Get [Portacle](https://shinmera.github.io/portacle/), a portable and